giantjs/giant-cli/README.md

 Usage
 -----

+### Initializing a project

+Pulls project boilerplate and initializes 2 basic modules: `application` & `shared`.

+1. Create the project folder
+2. `cd` into the project folder
+3. Issue `giant init`

+### Initializing a module

+Pulls module boilerplate.

+1. Make sure you're in the project folder
+2. Issue `giant init <moduleName>`

-Building a module
+### Building a module

+Builds the specified module.

     giant build <moduleName>

-Building all modules
+### Building all modules

+Builds all modules in the order specified in `module-sequence.dat`.

     giant build

-(Expects the file `module-sequence.dat` to be present at the root of the project.)

-Clearing all modules (removing results of build)
+### Clearing all modules

+Removes temporary files.

     giant clear

-Running command for a specific module
+### Running command for a specific module

     giant run <moduleName> "<command>"

-Running a command for all modules
+### Running a command for all modules

     giant batch "<command>"